peiffer-innovations/json_dynamic_widget/README.md

 See the documentation and / or example app for the currently supported widgets.
 All built types are encoded using a lower-case and underscore separator as opposed to a camel case strategy.
 For instance, a `ClipRect` will have a type of `clip_rect`.

 Once you have the JSON for a widget, you will use the `JsonWidgetData` to build the resulting Widget that can be added to the tree.
-For performance reasons, the `JsonWidgetData` should be built once and then cached rather than created in each `build` cycle.
+For performance reasons, the `JsonWidgetData` should be instantiated once and then cached rather than created in each `build` cycle.

 **Example**
 ```dart